johnsonbf/Final-Prison-Mike-Analysis/README.md

     - beer_abv
     - Target variable = review_overall (3 or under, or 3.5 or higher)

-Team members submit the working code for their machine learning model, as well as the following:
+**Team members submit the working code for their machine learning model, as well as the following:**

+    - See attached Logistic Regression and Random Forest Jupyter Notebooks
+    - See Google slide deck for the below 1-7 deliverables
 1. Description of data preprocessing
 2. Description of feature engineering and the feature selection, including the team's decision-making process
 3. Description of how data was split into training and testing sets